Custom Salt development services

 I can submit patches to Salt on your behalf, see the list of my past contributions to Salt.

-With that said, these days it is recommended to use Salt extensions to release new non-core modules.
+With that said, these days it is recommended to use Salt Extensions to release new non-core modules.

 Salt Grafana